-Two trials (PEPI [N=700]74 and WHI [N=14,203]88) provided information about the prevention of gallbladder disease with estrogen plus progestin among 14,903 women with gallbladders and without gallbladder disease (Appendix G Table 11).
+Two trials (PEPI [N=700] and WHI [N=14,203]) provided information about the prevention of gallbladder disease with estrogen plus progestin among 14,903 women with gallbladders and without gallbladder disease (Appendix G Table 11).
 Treatment duration was 3 years for women in PEPI and 5.6 years, on average, for women in the WHI.
-The WHI's definition of gallbladder disease included cholecystitis and calculi; the definition used in PEPI is unclear. ^{74, 88} Gallbladder procedures were also reported in the WHI, which included biliary tract procedures such as cholecystectomies.
-88
+The WHI's definition of gallbladder disease included cholecystitis and calculi; the definition used in PEPI is unclear.
+Gallbladder procedures were also reported in the WHI, which included biliary tract procedures such as cholecystectomy.

-The WHI, which is the larger of the two trials, reported gallbladder events (disease or procedure) during followup for 3.1 percent of women randomized to active treatment and 2.0 percent of those taking placebo; this difference was statistically significant (HR, 1.59; 95% CI, 1.28 to 1.97).
-Risk for gallbladder disease decreased postintervention but continued to favor placebo over estrogen plus progestin therapy (mean 5.6 years intervention: HR, 1.61; 95% CI, 1.30 to 2.00; Redian 8.2 years postintervention: HR, 1.24; 95% CI, 1.01 to 1.52102).
+The WHI, which is the larger of the two trials, reported gallbladder events (disease or procedure) during followup for 3.1 percent of women randomized to active treatment and 2.0 percent of those taking placebo; this difference was statistically significant (HR, 1.59 [95% CI, 1.28 to 1.97]).
+Risk of gallbladder disease decreased postintervention but continued to favor placebo over estrogen plus progestin therapy (mean 5.6 years intervention: HR, 1.61 [95% CI, 1.30 to 2.00]; median 8.2 years postintervention: HR, 1.24 [95% CI, 1.01 to 1.52]).

-The PEPI trial had few cases of gallbladder disease and reported inconclusive results.74
+The PEPI trial had few cases of gallbladder disease and reported inconclusive results.

-A test for interaction did not detect any subgroup effects with respect to age of women in the WHI.88 We found no other evidence on differences in treatment effects by subgroups.
+A test for interaction did not detect any subgroup effects with respect to age of women in the WHI.
+We found no other evidence on differences in treatment effects by subgroups.